ka9cql/allstar/README.md

 # allstar
 Tools and scripts related to the Allstar Ham Radio Linking capability

+NOTE: As of 2021 Allstar has made infrastructure changes that cause this codebase's real-time bubble display and txlog functions to misbehave.
+I will work to fix them ASAP.
+For now, know that it's not your system, it's my code that's the problem.
+Thanks for your patience!

 To install or update these tools on an Arch Linux-based Allstar node (circa 2018)
 ---------------------------------------------------------------------------------